What Does It Mean To Be “Whole”?

 It can skew the truth and cause us to feel as if we are the negative emotions or the disconnection or the faulty thoughts… rather than who we REALLY are – which is SPIRIT.

-I am not my thoughts or beliefs, and neither are you.
+In reference to the psyche, I am not my thoughts or beliefs, and neither are you.
 I think and I have beliefs, but they do not define me.
 They are separate from my true self, which is spirit.
 That part of me that is from another spiritual realm.

 What Does It Mean To Be Fragmented?